plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 The dispatcher does not interpret validation groups.
 Group routing belongs to the installed form presentation.

-Form dispatch does not invoke `IDomAriaService`.
+Form dispatch does not invoke `IAriaService`.
 Form-role ARIA is static and is applied during installation.

 ### Fresh Element Discovery